Berrima Post Office: History

 Berrima is the second oldest European settlement in Wingecarribee Shire and the oldest continuing settlement in the shire.
 The first town settlement in the district was in 1821 at Bong Bong, 8 km south-east of Berrima on the Wingecarribee River.

 The site of Berrima was selected by Surveyor General Sir Thomas Mitchell in 1829 on a visit planning the route for a new road alignment from Sydney to replace the old Argyle Road, which had proven unsatisfactory due to a steep hill climb over the Mittagong Range and river crossing at Bong Bong.
 In 1830 Mitchell instructed Robert Hoddle to mark out the town based on a plan Mitchell's office prepared, along the lines of a traditional English village (with a central market place and as many blocks as possible facing onto the Wingecarribee River), and using the local Aboriginal name.
 The new line of road came through the town.
 Berrima was to be established as the commercial and administrative centre for the County of Camden.

 Following the approval of Governor Bourke in 1831, the period 1824 to 1841 saw significant flourishing development as mail coaches changed their route to this new line of road.
 Early town lots were sold in 1833, predominantly to inn keepers and around Market Square, including the first town Lot sales to Bryan McMahon.

-Governor Bourke designated Berrima as a place for a courthouse and gaol to serve the southern part of the state.
-With construction of the gaol from 1835 to 1839 and its courthouse in 1838 to serve the southern part of the state the town flourished into the 1840s as mail coaches called, public buildings including churches in 1849 and 1851, establishment of many hotels and coaching houses to service local resident needs and passing trades, persons and commercial travellers.
+Governor Bourke designated Berrima as a place for a courthouse and jail to serve the southern part of the state.
+With construction of the jail from 1835 to 1839 and its courthouse in 1838 to serve the southern part of the state the town flourished into the 1840s as mail coaches called, public buildings including churches in 1849 and 1851, establishment of many hotels and coaching houses to service local resident needs and passing trades, persons and commercial travellers.
 Its 1841 population was 249, with 37 houses completed and 7 more in construction.
 Research has indicated there were some 13 hotels or grog houses in Berrima at the one time in the early days before the coming of the Southern Railway to the Moss Vale area, which by-passed Berrima.

 There is some doubt about the early days of the Berrima Post Office.
 Apparently the Berrima Office was moved from Bong Bong in June, 1838.

 A post office was opened at Bong Bong at least as early as 23 December 1829.
 John Lowe, Clerk to the Chamber of Magistrates, was given the responsibility of looking after the post office.

 Between 1830 and 1837 a number of people filled the job as postmaster.
 Records state that James Higgins was appointed postmaster at Berrima 1 June 1838.
 It would appear that the office was moved from Bong Bong to Berrima on that date.

 There is very little known of the Berrima Post Office from about 1840 to 1860.